-Just like with everything else in SEO that involves experimenting, you can’t expect exact rules for success with title tags.
-What you can expect, however, is a framework approach that will, over time, lead to the best possible result.
-If you choose to play the game the way we will explain below, we can’t guarantee instant success.
+Just like everything else in SEO involves experimentation, you can’t expect exact rules for success with title tags in 2021, but you can avoid mistakes!
+What you can expect in 2021 regarding title tags, however, is a framework approach that will, over time, lead to the best possible result.
+If you choose to play the game the way we explain below, you should see success in terms of relevant traffic to your website.
 What we can guarantee, though, is that if you keep at it for a while, you will eventually find the title tag that will work best for you.

 There Is No Approach That Will Always Succeed

 Here’s something that we will need to go over before you can truly start playing the SEO title tag game.
 It goes like this: there is no magic pill.
 According to Mike Herd, marketing director at JacksonvilleSEOs.com, “Nothing that you do with title tags will ever be a certain success.
 Sure, you could have a stroke of luck and hit a great title tag at first try, but you should never expect that to happen realistically.
 Even the best SEO companies realize this.”

 Therefore, the best that you could possibly hope for is to experiment, observe the effects of that experiment, and keep tweaking the formula until you are pleased.
 Fire up software like Ahrefs or Majestic and examine the title tags used by those who rank well in your industry.
 Now, don’t simply copy them verbatim, but try to find a pattern and evaluate where you can fit best into that pattern.